-19 They are physically distinct from short ($T{90} < 2 \text{ sec}$) gammaray bursts, which are believed to be associated with merging compact objects (Berger 2014) and are not discussed in this work.
+$^{18}$ They are physically distinct from short (T\{90} < 2 s) GRBs, which are believed to be associated with merging compact objects (Berger 2014) and are not discussed in this work.

-These broader questions of using GRBs as probes of galaxy evolution and cosmology have provided major drivers for GRB research over the past two decades and in particular since 2004, when the launch of the Swift satellite (Gehrels et al. 2004) revolutionized the field with its ability to detect and instantly localize GRBs in large numbers (~100 per year).
-The vast (and still-expanding) Swift legacy data-set, including follow-up provided by the world-wide ground-based community, has made possible the study of GRBs, their environments, and their host galaxies in sufficiently large numbers to investigate these topics statistically.
+These broader questions of using GRBs as probes of galaxy evolution and cosmology have provided major drivers for GRB research over the past two decades and in particular since 2004, when the launch of the Swift satellite (Gehrels et al. 2004) revolutionized the field with its ability to detect and instantly localize GRBs in large numbers (~100 yr-1).
+The vast (and still expanding) Swift legacy data set, including follow-up provided by the worldwide ground-based community, has made possible the study of GRBs, their environments, and their host galaxies in sufficiently large numbers to investigate these topics statistically.

-The cosmic star-formation rate is not necessarily the only factor expected to affect the GRB rate, however.
-The initial chemical composition of a star influences its fate, and many models specifically predict that the GRB rate in metal-poor environments should be different-typically, higher-than in metal-rich ones (e.g., MacFadyen & Woosley 1999; Fryer & Heger 2005; Hirschi et al. 2005; Yoon & Langer 2005; Woosley & Heger 2006).
-Alternatively, variations in the IMF or close-binary fraction could affect the GRB rate (Davé 2008; Wang & Dai 2011), as might dynamical interactions in dense clusters (van den Heuvel & Portegies Zwart 2013).
+The cosmic star formation rate (SFR) is not necessarily the only factor expected to affect the GRB rate, however.
+The initial chemical composition of a star influences its fate, and many models specifically predict that the GRB rate in metalpoor environments should be different-typically, higher than in metal-rich ones (e.g., MacFadyen & Woosley 1999; Fryer & Heger 2005; Hirschi et al. 2005; Yoon & Langer 2005; Woosley & Heger 2006).
+Alternatively, variations in the initial mass function or close-binary fraction could affect the GRB rate (Davé 2008; Wang & Dai 2011), as might dynamical interactions in dense clusters (van den Heuvel & Portegies Zwart 2013).
 If present, these effects would have to be taken into account when attempting to employ GRBs to investigate broader cosmological issues.

-A non-constant GRB production efficiency (defined as the GRB rate relative to SFR) is supported by several studies of the GRB host population at $z \leq z$ 1 showing known GRB hosts to be smaller, bluer, less massive, and less chemically enriched on average than typical star-forming galaxies or core-collapse supernova hosts (Fruchter et al. 2006; Le Floc'h et al. 2006; Stanek et al. 2006; Modjaz et al. 2008; Svensson et al. 2010; Levesque et al. 2010; Graham & Fruchter 2013; Boissier et al. 2013; Kelly et al. 2014; Vergani et al. 2015).
-Furthermore, a number of studies have concluded that the comoving GRB rate density (as inferred from the redshift distribution) evolves differently from the starformation rate density, showing an excess of GRBs origin ating from $z\gtrsim 3$ compared to what would be expected if the GRB rate was a fixed fraction of the star-formation rate in all types of galaxy and at all redshifts (e.g., Daigne et al. 2006; Le & Dermer 2007; Guetta & Piran

-2007; Salvaterra & Chincarini 2007; Yüksel et al. 2008; Kistler et al. 2008).
+A nonconstant GRB production efficiency (defined as the GRB rate relative to SFR) is supported by several studies of the GRB host population at $z \lesssim 1$ showing known GRB hosts to be smaller, bluer, less massive, and less chemically enriched on average than typical star-forming galaxies or core-collapse supernova hosts (Fruchter et al. 2006; Le Floc'h et al. 2006; Stanek et al. 2006; Modiaz et al. 2008; Levesque et al. 2010; Svensson et al. 2010; Boissier et al. 2013; Graham & Fruchter 2013; Kelly et al. 2014; Vergani et al. 2015).
+Furthermore, a number of studies have concluded that the comoving GRB rate density (as inferred from the redshift distribution) evolves differently from the SFR density, showing an excess of GRBs originating from $z \gtrsim 3$ compared to what would be expected if the GRB rate was a fixed fraction of the SFR in all types of galaxy and at all redshifts (e.g., Daigne et al. 2006; Guetta & Piran 2007; Le & Dermer 2007; Salvaterra & Chincarini 2007; Kistler et al. 2008; Yüksel et al. 2008).

-Even so, the actual nature of the connection between the GRB rate and star-formation rate is not yet well-determined.
-It is not certain whether the nature of the low-z population is best explained by a dependence on metallicity or on another factor which correlates with it, such as star-formation rate intensity (Kocevski & West 2011; Kelly et al. 2014).
+Even so, the actual nature of the connection between the GRB rate and SFR is not yet well determined.
+It is not certain whether the nature of the low-z population is best explained by a dependence on metallicity or on another factor that correlates with it, such as SFR intensity (Kocevski & West 2011; Kelly et al. 2014).
 Other authors dispute whether the GRB rate varies significantly with host galaxy or with redshift at all (e.g., Wanderman & Piran 2010; Campisi et al. 2011b; Elliott et al. 2012; Michałowski et al. 2012; Hunt et al. 2014; Kohn et al. 2015).